S-1 (supercomputer): Mark I

 The first generation S-1, Mark 1, was completed in 1978.
 The core logic was deliberately based on the PDP-10, using an expanded version of the PDP-10 instruction set.
 Like the PDP-10, the Mark I used a 36-bit word length with 9-bit bytes.
 (Note: At the time, "byte" referred to any fixed length of bits, whereas today it almost always refers to 8 bits.)
 The FPU had three formats, 18-bit halfword, 36-bit single word, and 72-bit double word.
 There were 32 registers, mapped onto the first 32 words of memory.
 Register 3 (R3) was the program counter.
 Lacking support for virtual memory address translation, a key concept was the use of 18-bit relative pointers which offset from the current address.
-These could be used as pointers into blocks of memory whose base address might move but whose relative addresses would not.
+These could be used as pointers into blocks of memory whose base address might move but whose relative address, the offset, would not.

 The CPU included a simple branch prediction unit, a system that allows the CPU to guess which side of a branch will be taken and begin processing those instructions before the test has completed.
 This is a key concept in processor pipelining that adds parallelism to the CPU.
 The Mark I's system was based on two status bits, the "prediction bit" and the "dynamic reverse bit".
 The reverse bit was set if the branch prediction failed, that is, the CPU guessed the wrong outcome.
 If this occurred a second time, the reverse bit would already be set, in which case it was cleared and the prediction bit was set.
 This caused the processor to flush the pipeline.

 The system also relied on large, for the era, caches to reduce the need to fetch from main memory.
 Each processor had a 4 kW data cache and a separate 4 kW instruction cache.
 In a multi-processor machine, all the processors shared access to a common main memory which could be up to 16 GB, although any one processor could only access 1 GB bank at a time.